Rowville - South

 AreaSearch analysis places Rowville - South well above average for employment performance across multiple indicators

-Rowville - South has a highly educated workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate was 2.6% as of June 2025, lower than Greater Melbourne's rate of 4.6%.
+Rowville - South has a well-educated workforce with strong representation in manufacturing and industrial sectors.
+Its unemployment rate was 2.6% as of June 2025, with an estimated employment growth of 0.7% over the past year.

 Frequently Asked Questions - Employment